 Training/Education: During 2019, the Office of Human Resources at Pitzer College launched a survey of supervisors to better understand staff development needs, and conducted research to enhance employee development, wellness and training opportunities, including drug and alcohol abuse prevention.
-Scheduled to be launched in Spring 2020, due to COVID-19 and staffing limitations, training was postposed to start in April 2021 in line with National Alcohol Awareness Month.
+Scheduled to be launched in Spring 2020, due to continued COVID-19 planning and staffing limitations, training was postponed.
+However, Human Resources is working with their vendor to assist with additional and updated training options with an anticipated launch by end of Fall 2021 and Spring 2022 semesters.